The many benefits of adding lavender to your beauty routine are oh-so worth it…

 When your skin produces too much oil that collects in clogged pores, this is the perfect recipe for the acne p. bacteria to strike, resulting in a large inflamed pimple.
 As an antibacterial, lavender oil works to kill off the bacteria and stop them from spreading.
 And no bacteria means no acne…

 Inflammation is the body’s immune system’s response to an irritant, infection or pain.
 When a pimple becomes red and inflamed, it means that your body is working hard to fight off the bacteria.
-Lavender oil’s anti-inflammatory qualities are not only great for helping heal acne but also other inflammatory skin conditions - like reducing dark spots; lessening redness; and repairing acne scars.
+Lavender oil’s anti-inflammatory qualities are not only great for helping heal acne but also other inflammatory skin conditions - like reducing pigmentation and age spots; lessening redness; and repairing acne scars.

 Pretty much everything that goes wrong with your skin can be traced back to an impaired skin barrier.
 So if you have a tight, dry, flaky and sensitive skin, it’s highly likely that your skin barrier has been damaged in some way.
-Lavender oil gently moisturizes the skin and rebalances your skin’s moisture barrier back to a health, so that it isn’t too oily or dry.
+Lavender is one of the safest and mildest oils that gently moisturizes the skin and rebalances your skin’s moisture barrier back to a health, so that it isn’t too oily or dry, even if it’s sensitive.

 Maybe it’s time to rethink all those lotions and potions you have in your bathroom…

-How to use lavender to help your skin
+How to use lavender oil to help your face

-Mixing lavender essential oil with a carrier oil is the best way to apply it to your face.
+Mixing about 5 drops of lavender essential oil with 2 tablespoons of carrier oil is the best way to apply it to your skin.
 That way, you double up on the benefits both oils deliver.
 But you can also add a few drops of lavender oil to an unscented moisturizing or cleansing cream, and it’s even gentle enough to directly spot treat certain skin conditions (just make sure you do an allergy test first).

-For dry, ageing skin: Some carrier oils, like jojoba or avocado, are great moisturizers.
+Lavender oil for dry, ageing skin and wrinkles: Some carrier oils, like jojoba or avocado, are great moisturizers.
 These oils absorb easily into the skin and help trap moisture that’s already there.
 Mixing lavender oil with the high fatty acid content of avocado oil makes it an excellent choice for mature, ageing skins.

-For oily, acne prone skin: Grapeseed oil is an antiseptic and mild astringent that is light and non-greasy so is a great carrier oil for oily skins.
-Add in lavender oil to strengthen the bacteria fighting powers and you have a powerful oil control and anti-acne solution.
+Lavender oil for oily, acne prone skin: Grapeseed oil is an antiseptic and mild astringent that is light and non-greasy so is a great carrier oil for oily skins.
+Use with lavender oil to strengthen the bacteria fighting powers and you have a powerful oil control and anti-acne solution.
 And don’t be scared of adding oil to an oily skin.
 It sounds illogical, but in fact can help keep your skin barrier perfectly in balance.
+Lavender oil is also great to spot treat cystic acne, helping the cysts to gradually surface and heal.

-Lavender Essential Oil: A Potent Skin Care Product You Probably Haven't Tried Yet – Read More
+Lavender Essential Oil: A Potent Skin Care Product Your Skin Probably Needs – Read More

 Let’s face it - when your hair looks good, you feel great.
 But when it’s constantly being dyed, straightened or heat styled, it can quickly deteriorate into a dry, damaged mess.
 Or perhaps you suffer from dry scalp or dandruff - or even hair loss?
 If you’ve tried to restore your crowning glory with a whole bunch of hair treatments with no success, maybe it’s time to try lavender essential oil…